fzipp/canvas/README.md

 			d.update()
 			d.draw(ctx)
 			ctx.Flush()
-			time.Sleep(time.Second / 2)
+			time.Sleep(time.Second / 6)
 		}
 	}
 }

 type demo struct {
+	// Animation state, for example:
 	x, y int
 	// ...
 }

 func (d *demo) update() {
-	d.x += 1
-	d.y += 1
+	// Update animation state for the next frame
 	// ...
 }

 func (d *demo) draw(ctx *canvas.Context) {
+	// Draw the frame here, based on the animation state
 	// ...
 }
 ```

-### Keyboard and mouse events
+### Keyboard, mouse and touch events

-In order to handle keyboard and mouse events you have to specify which events
+In order to handle keyboard, mouse and touch events you have to specify which
-the client should observe and send to the server.
+events the client should observe and send to the server.
 This is done by passing an `EnableEvents` option to the `ListenAndServe`
 function.
 Mouse move events typically create more WebSocket communication than the
 others.
 So you may want to enable them only if you actually use them.